-If you have been advised that there has been a confirmed case of COVID-19 within your class we recommend that your child has a PCR test (if they have not tested positive in the last 90 days).
+If you have one of the three main symptoms of COVID-19 you must isolate and book a PCR test (as long as you have not tested positive in the last 90 days).
 Please book online at: https://www.gov.uk/get-coronavirus-test

-Should the PCR (or any lateral flow testing) yield a positive result, we would ask that your child isolate, with your household, and follow national “Stay at Home” guidance:
+Should the PCR (or any lateral flow testing) yield a positive result, you should isolate and follow national “Stay at Home” guidance:

 We are asking you to do this to reduce the further spread of COVID 19 to others in the community.
 If you need support with isolation, please contact Warwickshire County Council on 0800 408 1447.